• Skip to primary navigation

 • Place in refrigerator and let thaw overnight

-• For scrambled eggs and egg yolks, place contents in a bowl and whisk together
+• For scrambled eggs and egg yolks, place contents in a bowl and whisk them together

 I tested the frozen eggs in three different manners.
 With the scrambled eggs, I fried them and made scrambled eggs.
 They were soft and delicious.